MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 #### Provide contact information for SharePoint support
-If your organization has an intranet team that will be supporting site owners, consider profiling the intranet team members on the SharePoint Success Site homepage using the People web part.
+If your organization has an intranet team to support site owners, consider profiling the intranet team members on the SharePoint Success Site homepage using the People web part.
 The home page of the SharePoint Success Site has a [People web part](https://support.microsoft.com/office/show-people-profiles-on-your-page-with-the-people-web-part-7e52c5f6-2d72-48fa-a9d3-d2750765fa05?ui=en-us&rs=en-us&ad=us) you can use to add your own Intranet team.
-If you won't have a dedicated team supporting site owners, remove the current People web part.
+If you don't a dedicated team supporting site owners, remove the current People web part.

 ## Share the site with end-users
-[Share your site with others](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658).Partner with others in your organization to ensure the SharePoint Success Site is widely known and adopted.
+[Share your site with others](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658).
+Partner with others in your organization to ensure the SharePoint Success Site is widely known and adopted.

 Key success factors to managing the SharePoint Success Site:

 - Celebrate the launch of your SharePoint Success Site.
 - Create and post news announcing the new resource.
 - Ensure users have an outlet for questions and feedback.
-- Plan to review the SharePoint Success site as needed to ensure content and site usage policies are still relevant .
+- Plan to review the SharePoint Success site as needed to ensure content and site usage policies are still relevant.
 - Build culture and community by integrating a [Viva Engage web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations).
 - Integrate and customize your organization's high-value training content.

 #### Adoption and awareness strategy

-To help build, grow, and sustain your SharePoint adoption efforts, its recommended to [create a SharePoint user group community in Viva Engage](https://support.microsoft.com/office/create-a-group-in-yammer-b407af4f-9a58-4b12-b43e-afbb1b07c889).
+To help build, grow, and sustain your SharePoint adoption efforts, it's recommended to [create a SharePoint user group community in Viva Engage](https://support.microsoft.com/office/create-a-group-in-yammer-b407af4f-9a58-4b12-b43e-afbb1b07c889).
 Your SharePoint champions and power users can answer SharePoint related questions posted in the Viva Engage group and encourage site owners to share their successes and best practices.
 See the [champions guidance](/office365/customlearning/champ_findthem) for more information on how to identify and build a successful champions program.

 To increase visibility and engagement within your portal champions community, integrate the Viva Engage group hosting your community into the SharePoint Success Site using the [Viva Engage conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da).